Kapana

 Windhoek's street-grilled beef — thin strips of fresh beef rapidly seared on hot grills at the Single Quarters market and other open-air vendors, served with kapana spice (salt, chili, garlic powder, oregano), chakalaka relish, and a slice of brown bread.
 Eaten by hand, straight from the grill, with cold beer.
 The Namibian Friday-night street-food ritual.

-Kapana ('caught' in Otjiherero) emerged in 1980s Windhoek as the urban street-food adaptation of rural braai culture.
-The Single Quarters market became its epicenter — dozens of vendors with open charcoal grills, each cutting beef from a whole carcass to order.
-The technique: thin strips (3-5 mm thick) grilled in 60-90 seconds per side, sliced into bite-size pieces, tossed in kapana spice, served on butcher paper.
-The dish is meant to be eaten communally — buy a portion, share with friends, repeat.
-Pre-independence (before 1990) kapana was working-class food; today it's the universal Windhoek Friday-night meal, eaten by everyone from cabinet ministers to taxi drivers.
+Kapana is borrowed from the Oshiwambo (Ndonga dialect) word okapana, used for grilled/cooked meat sold on the street; the name relates to meat itself.
+(The claim that it means 'caught' in Otjiherero is unsupported.)
+It emerged in 1980s Windhoek as the urban street-food adaptation of rural braai culture.
+The Single Quarters market — built as apartheid-era bachelor contract-worker housing — became its epicenter, with dozens of vendors at open charcoal grills, each cutting beef from a whole carcass to order.
+The technique: thin strips (3-5 mm thick) grilled 60-90 seconds per side, sliced bite-size, tossed in kapana spice, served on butcher paper.
+It is meant to be eaten communally — buy a portion, share, repeat.
+Before independence (1990) kapana was working-class food; today it's the universal Windhoek Friday-night meal, eaten by everyone from cabinet ministers to taxi drivers.

 Reach for a hot kapana cube from the wooden board — beef cube charred-crusty on outside, pink-rare-juicy inside, dusted with the salty-spicy-chili kapana mix.
 Bite: the char gives way to tender beef, the kapana spice hits with paprika-cayenne-garlic-oregano, juice bursts.
 Dip into chakalaka relish for sweet-spicy-vegetable contrast.
 Tear off a piece of brown bread, fold in a few more cubes.
 With cold Windhoek Lager, this is the Namibian Friday night.